rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 ### VPC Permissions

-Permissions required for Rancher to create VPC and associated resources.
+These are permissions that are needed by Rancher to create a Virtual Private Cloud (VPC) and associated resources.

 ```json
 {